octobercms/docs/plugin-registration.md

         ];
     }

 The **name** element defines the widget name for the Add Widget popup window.
 The **context** element defines the context where the widget could be used.
 October's report widget system allows to host the report container on any page, and the container context name is unique.
 The widget container on the Dashboard page uses the **dashboard** context.

-<a name="navigation-permissions"></a>
+<a name="navigation-permissions" class="anchor" href="#navigation-permissions"></a>
 ## Navigation and permissions

-Back-end navigation and permission items are registered in the system by plugins, contained in the Plugin Information File.
-This section shows you how to add menu and permission items to the back-end navigation area.
+Plugins can extend the back-end navigation menus and permissions by overriding methods of the [Plugin registration class](#registration-file).
+This section shows you how to add menu items and permissions to the back-end navigation area.
+An example of registering a top-level navigation menu item with two sub-menu items:

-#### Adding to the backend menu

-An example of registering a navigation menu item:

     public function registerNavigation()
     {